A year after Thai coup, stability trumps growth for business

 For businesses, calm on the streets of a city that was engulfed in chaos for months leading up to a putsch is more important than finding a cure for the malaise in Southeast Asia's second-largest economy.

 "I'm satisfied.
-At the very least it has made the country peaceful and it has brought order," Poj Aramwattanont, president of the Thai Frozen Foods Association (TFFA), told Reuters.
+At the very least it has made the country peaceful and it has brought order," Poj Aramwattanont, President of Thai Frozen Foods Association (TFFA), told Reuters.

-In the early months of 2014, Thailand's government was paralysed, parts of Bangkok were shrouded by tear gas and state buildings fortified to look like army barracks.
+In the early months of 2014, Thailand's government was paralysed, parts of Bangkok were clouded by tear gas and state buildings fortified to look like army barracks.

 Conditions for growth are better now, reckons Poj.